Stefan-Seidel-AT/eppitool/README.md

 ## Information for the End user:  ##
 ######################################

-If you use this program package you agree that this software comes with NO WARRANTY and NO LEGAL CLAIMS can be derived towards the author.
+If you use this program package you agree that this software comes with NO warranty and NO legal claims can be derived towards the author.
 Feel free to share and use responsibly.

 Objective:

- The program "playwright_eppi_login.py" accesses an user account after providing "username" and "password" of your Eppendorf account at  the Eppendorf homepage ( https://www.eppendorf.com/at-de/ ) and enters "Eppoint-codes" stored in one column in the "Eppicodes.txt" file.
+ The program "playwright_eppi_login.py" accesses a user account after providing "username" and "password" of your Eppendorf account at  the Eppendorf homepage ( https://www.eppendorf.com/at-de/ ) and enters "Eppoint-codes" (from Eppendorf product bonus program) stored in one column in the "Eppicodes.txt" file.

 Usage:
  "./playwright_eppi_login.py Eppicodes.txt"

  for further options:
  "./playwright_eppi_login --help"

 Considerations:

- Please keep in mind that this walkthough is written for Linux based environments
+ (This walkthough is written for Linux based environments)

- Therefore please make sure that the "Eppicodes.txt"-file
+ Please make sure that the "Eppicodes.txt"-file
         - is stored in the same folder as the executable "playwright_eppi_login.py"
         - the "Eppicode.txt"-file must NOT be renamed!
         - follow the instructions in the "Eppicodes.txt" file for entering the format